Alert classification for suspicious inbox manipulation rules

 Check whether the user received alerts prior to creating the rules.
 This could indicate that the user account might be compromised.
-For example, impossible travel alert, infrequent country, multiple failed logins, among others.)
+For example, impossible travel alert, infrequent country/region, multiple failed logins, among others.)

 Check whether the alert is associated with other alerts that indicate an incident.
 If so, then check whether the incident contains other true positive alerts.